 Our Testing Experience

-This was the “middle lane” model: it didn’t do anything flashy, but it fixed most of what the 10-inch left on the table.
-I felt a smoother transition as my shoulders settled, and my hips stayed aligned without a dip that pulled my lower back.
-Marcus still tested the edges hard and called them “fine, not fortress,” yet he preferred this one for full-night stability.
+This was the “middle lane” in our lineup: it didn’t try to feel plush, but it smoothed out the sharper pressure points we see on many budget builds.
+In our tests, my shoulders settled in without a sudden drop, and my hips stayed aligned instead of dipping and tugging at my lower back.
+Marcus still called the edges “fine, not fortress,” but he preferred this one for steady, full-night support.
 In Jenna and Ethan’s partner drills, the bed calmed down quickly after movement, especially when one person got up and came back.

 What we liked